 Well, what else was the priest going to find?
-An ingot cast from silver filings has to be made of silver, by the devil!
+An ingot cast from silver filings is obviously going to be made of silver, isn’t it!

 ‘Well, first we must give it another go,’ said the canon.
 ‘Then you will have the technique fixed more firmly in your mind and be able to perform it by yourself, whenever you wish.
 Let us take another ounce of mercury and do exactly the same with it as we did with the other one that is now silver.’

 The priest busied himself with the task that the canon had given him, blew the fire and waited for the alchemy to work once again.
 Meanwhile, this canon, may a curse be upon him, was waiting to perform another trick.
 In his hand he held a hollow stick as though ready to help the priest stir the coals.
 Concealed in the end of this stick was an ounce of silver filings, just like those he had hidden in the piece of charcoal, and sealed with wax in the same way.
-While the priest was busy, the canon prodded the fire with this stick, threw in the worthless powder as before (I pray God, may the devil skin him alive!) and holding this stick above the crucible, the one with the silver hidden in it, he stirred the charcoal until the wax melted – as everyone except a fool knows that it had to – and all the silver filings fell into the crucible.
+While the priest was busy, the canon prodded the fire with this stick, threw in the worthless powder as before (I pray God, may the devil skin him alive!) and holding this stick above the crucible, the one with the silver hidden in it, he stirred the charcoal until the wax melted and all the silver filings fell into the crucible.